Please read these guides - The process is straightfoward but it is important to get everything done in the right order.

-In addition to booking appointments and ordering repeat medication, your test results, recent letters and consultations are also available for you to see on Patient Access.
+In addition to booking appointments and ordering repeat medication, you can also see your test results, recent letters and consultations via Patient Access.

 Patient Access uses a similar security approach as online / internet banking IF you keep your passwords secure.
 Just as in the same way that you wouldn’t leave your bankers card and pin numbers lying around (particularly at work) and then wonder how someone managed to withdraw money from your account, it is essential that you do not leave your passwords where they can be found.

-If you’d like to learn how to use a computer ask at Wells Library about lessons for beginners, or take a free “GP services online” course at www.learnmyway.com
+If you’d like to learn how to use a computer ask at Wells Library about lessons for beginners, or take a free “GP services online” course at the Learn My Way website.